enze-chen/mi-book-2021/week_3/11/presentations.md

 Alright, so how might you structure your final slam presentation?
 First, let's lay out some ground rules:
 - **Timing**: 6 minutes maximum.
-We won't cut you off per se, but we'll trust you to stick to this upper bound.
+We won't cut you off and this is a rough upper bound.
-There are six of you and factoring in a few minutes for questions, transitions, and delays, this will help ensure the whole thing wraps up in an hour.
+There are six of you and factoring in a few minutes for possible questions, transitions, and delays, this will help ensure the whole thing wraps up in under an hour.
 - **Slides**: 5 slides maximum (including title slide).
 This will be **a hard limit**.
-_Please_ respect this out of fairness to everyone and understand we're limiting you to help with the time control and with focusing your narrative to the salient points.
+Understand we're limiting you to help with the time control and with focusing your narrative to the salient points.
-You can, like in Enze's slam presentation, have animations and multiple pieces of content on one slide (but don't go crazy).
+You can, like in Enze's slam presentation, have animations and multiple pieces of content on one slide (but don't go _too_ crazy lol).

-As to the sequence of slides, here is one suggestion that you may or may not wish to follow:
+As to the sequence of slides, here is one _suggestion_ that you may or may not wish to follow:
 1. Title slide: Title of presentation, your affiliation, and one figure (that may or may not reappear later; in any case, you shouldn't spend time discussing the figure here).
 1. Intro slide: What is the problem and why is it significant?
 1. Data/Results slide: Some data visualization, statistical analysis, initial model performance, etc.
 1. Results/Discussion slide: Screening results, materials selection, feature importance, etc.
-1. Conclusion: Summary of presentation, next steps, broader impacts, etc.
+1. Conclusion: Key takeaways, what did you learn, what's next, etc.

 We trust that you all have enough experience to ultimately make the call on the content, sequencing, and style that works best for you and your work.
 We will **not** be asking you to submit your presentation files.